• Support Harris

 Are scholarships offered for PRIB?

-While full funding is not available for the PRIB program, merit-based scholarships are awarded to eligible applicants.
-Applying early can significantly benefit your chances of receiving financial support.
+Although full funding is not available for the PRIB program, we offer merit-based scholarships to eligible applicants.
+Applying early can greatly improve your chances of receiving financial support.

 What if I have further questions regarding the program and application?